alphagov/verify-event-recorder-service/README.md

 The database scripts live in [verify-event-system-database-scripts](https://github.com/alphagov/verify-event-system-database-scripts).

-The tests currently rely on scripts in the migrations directory of the agove repo.
+The tests currently rely on scripts in the migrations directory of the above repo.

 ## Using pre-commit hooks